Salvador, Bahia

-Salvador (English: Savior) is a Brazilian municipality and capital city of the state of Bahia.
-Situated in the Zona da Mata in the Northeast Region of Brazil, Salvador is recognized throughout the country and internationally for its cuisine, music and architecture.
+Salvador ([sawvaˈdoʁ], formerly known as Cidade do São Salvador da Bahia de Todos os Santos, literally "City of the Holy Savior of the Bay of All the Saints") is a Brazilian municipality and capital city of the state of Bahia.
+Situated in the Zona da Mata in the Northeast Region of Brazil, Salvador is recognized throughout the country and internationally for its cuisine, music, and architecture.
 The African influence in many cultural aspects of the city makes it a center of Afro-Brazilian culture.
-As the first capital of Colonial Brazil, the city is one of the oldest in the Americas and one of the first planned cities in the world, having been established during the Renaissance period.
+As the first capital of Colonial Brazil, the city is one of the oldest in the Americas.
 Its foundation in 1549 by Tomé de Sousa took place on account of the implementation of the General Government of Brazil by the Portuguese Empire.